Robbie Basho

 Basho Sings (Takoma, 1967) is a minor test of self-experimentation (on which he sings).
 On Contemporary Guitar (1967) another landmark composition appears: The Thousand Incarnations of the Rose (16 minutes).

-Venus in Cancer (Blue Thumb, 1969 – Tompkins Square, 2006), and especially Song of the Stallion (Takoma, 1971)) sublimate Basho’s fusion of raga and country.
-Both records are uninterrupted waves of cascading agreements of vitalism and impetuous torrents.
-The masterpieces on these records would close the great season of Basho’s career as an independent loner.
-He died in 1986.
+Venus in Cancer (Blue Thumb, 1969 – Tompkins Square, 2006), which contains the nine-minute Venus In Cancer, the ten-minute Kowaka D'Amour, the nine-minute Song For The Queen and the eight-minute Cathedrals Et Fleur De Lis, and especially Song of the Stallion (Takoma, 1971) sublimate Basho’s fusion of raga and country.
+Both records are uninterrupted waves of cascading chords that originate from an impetuous and torrential vitalism.
+These masterpieces close the great season of Basho’s career as an independent loner.

-The Voice of the Eagle (Vanguard, 1972 – Comet, 2001) is an album of collected pieces rather than “songs.”
+The Voice of the Eagle (Vanguard, 1972 – Comet, 2001) is an album of more conventional songs.

-His career would end with Visions of the Country (Third Ear, 1978 – Windham Hill, 1978), Art Of The Acoustic Steel String Guitar (Lost Lake Arts, 1979), Rainbow Thunder (Silver, 1981), Bouquet (Basho, 1983 ), Twilight Peaks (Vital Body, 1984 - Windham Hill, 1985).
+His career ended with Visions of the Country (Third Ear, 1978 – Windham Hill, 1978), Art Of The Acoustic Steel String Guitar (Lost Lake Arts, 1979), Rainbow Thunder (Silver, 1981), Bouquet (Basho, 1983 ), Twilight Peaks (Vital Body, 1984 - Windham Hill, 1985).

 Bonn Ist Supreme (Bo Weavil, 2008) documents a live performance from 1980.